bseltz-cohesity/scripts/powershell/restoreFiles/README.md

 * -end: (optional) newest backup date to restore files from (e.g. '2020-04-20 18:00:00')
 * -runId: (optional) use specified runId to restore files from
 * -latest: (optional) use the latest backup date to restore files from
-* -wait: wait for completion and report status
+* -wait: (optional) wait for completion and report status
-* -showLog: show detailed log output after completion
+* -showLog: (optional) show detailed log output after completion
+* -overwrite: (optional) overwrite existing files
+* -rangeRestore: (optional) restore all versions (of folder) newset to oldest
+* -showVersions: (optional) show available versions

 ## Backup Versions

 By default, the script will search for each file and restore it from the newest version available for that file.
-You can narrow the date range that will be searched by using the -start and -end parameters.
+You can narrow the date range that will be searched by using the `-start` and `-end` parameters.

-Using the -runId or -latest parameters will cause the script to try to restore all the requested files at once (in one recovery task), from one backup version.
+Using the `-runId` or `-latest` parameters will cause the script to try to restore all the requested files at once (in one recovery task), from one backup version.

 ## File Names and Paths